shaunharker/2016-12-15-Workshop/README.md

 This Github repository contains materials for the workshop at Rutgers on 2016-12-15.

-## What's in the repo:

-There are two subfolders

-* Talk
-* Code

-In `Talk` the images and html source of my talk are available.
-In `Code` the codes used to give the demonstrations may be found.

 ## Getting started with the code:

 If you have `jupyter notebook`, try using it on the `.ipynb` files and see what is going on there.
 Also, check out the talk which gives examples.